doguilmak/Perifocal-and-ECI-Coordinate-Transformation/README.md

 ### Calculation coordinates of ECI

 The ECI coordinate system is a fixed inertial coordinate system with respect to the stars.
 ECI being fixed with respect to the stars means that it does not rotate with the earth (non-rotating).
-The values ​​corresponding to my number in the project are given below.
+The values corresponding to my number in the project are given below.

 **Angle of inclination:**
 $$İ^◦ = 58^◦.
 32222222$$